TheSampaio/Kroma/README.md

 ```

 ## License
-Kroma is open-source and free to use in personal and commercial projects.
+Kroma is open-source and free to use in personal and commercial projects under the **BSD 2-Clause License**.

+You are free to use, modify, and distribute the software, provided that proper attribution is given.

+For full details, see the LICENSE file included in the repository.